MPhil, PhD Postgraduate research opportunities in Computer Science

 - Enjoy excellent facilities and great employment connections

-It has a supportive community of 1,100 undergraduates, MSc students and more than 70 research students from at least 20 countries worldwide as well as over 40 highly qualified academics plus teams of skilled technical and administrative staff.
+It has a supportive community of over 1000 taught students and more than 70 researchers from at least 20 countries worldwide as well as over 40 highly qualified academics plus teams of skilled technical and administrative staff.

 In addition to University-wide IT facilities, you will have access to up-to-date specialist computing facilities within the Department itself.
 We have nine specialist teaching laboratories, with over 400 workstations, managed by a team of eight technical staff.